deltamish/DirectoryWatcher/README.md

 ## Welcome to GitHub Pages

-#Installation
+# Installation
+### Markdown
-### - Clone the Repo in a new Folder
+- Clone the Repo in a new Folder
-### - Create a new Exlipse/Visual Studio Project Select this as Source and Mark Project as DLL or Shared Library
+ - Create a new Exlipse/Visual Studio Project Select this as Source and Mark Project as DLL or Shared Library

 ## How to Use in your application ?
 -